sahay1503/BridgeLabz-2115000992/README.md

 * Read about C# Class and and C# Objectand read some Practice Problems Examples.
 * Practiced problem based on OOPs of Class and Object based on Level 1.

+## Task 12: DATE: 01-02-2025
+* Read about C# Constructors and instance v/s class Variables and read about access Modifier concepts.
+* Practiced problems based on these concepts based on Level 1.